 I received my Diploma in Electrical Engineering from the Technical University Dresden in 2009.
 In the same year, I joined Prof. Erich Barke's Electronic Design Automation Group at the Institute of Microelectronic Systems at the University of Hannover.
-At the EDA group, I developed specialiced Support Vector Machines for modelling analogue circuits with parameter variations.
+I researched methods for automatically generating behavioral models of analog circuits with parameter variations.
+My thesis is on the adaptation of Support Vector Machines to generate models with interval-valued parameters.
 I received my doctorate degree from the University of Hannover in 2019.
 In 2016, I joined Robert Bosch GmbH Corporate Research as a research engineer.
 I joined the Chair X (Data Science) in 2019 as a post-doctoral researcher.

 I am currently doing research in Environmental Sensing and Time Series Analysis.
 I am interested in furthering methods to enhance existing physics-based models - such as meteorological models, and to further our understanding based on data obtained by sparse and dynamic sensor networks.